bassem-krayem/holbertonschool-printf/README.md

 ## Compilation command

+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format \*.c -o printf

 ## Requirements

 - Allowed editors: `vi`, `vim`, `emacs`
 - All files will be compiled on Ubuntu 20.04 LTS
 - Code must follow the `Betty` style
 - Global variables are not allowed
 - No more than 5 functions per file
 - All prototypes for functions should be included in our header file `main.h`
 - Authorized functions and macros:
   - write (man 2 write)
   - malloc (man 3 malloc)
   - free (man 3 free)
   - va_start (man 3 va_start)
   - va_end (man 3 va_end)
   - va_copy (man 3 va_copy)
   - va_arg (man 3 va_arg)

 ## Mandatory Tasks

 ### Task 0

 - Write a function that produces output according to a format and the following conversion specifiers `c`, `s`, and `%`.

 ### Task 1

 - Handle the following conversion specifiers `d`, `i`.

 ### Task 2

 - Create a man page for your function.

 ## Specifiers

 \_printf supports the following format specifiers:

 - %c: prints a single character
 - %s: prints a string of characters
 - %%: prints a literal '%' character
 - %d: prints a decimal number
 - %i: signed integer number
 - %u: prints an unsigned decimal number
 - %X: prints an unsigned hexadecimal integer in uppercase
 - %x: prints an unsigned hexadecimal integer in lowercase
 - %o: prints an unsigned octal integer
 - %p: prints a pointer address

 ## Examples and tests